agrafix/homepage/_posts/2016-05-27-parser-combinators.md

            (runParser lang "language1:!java; type:oop; ")
 {% endhighlight %}

-To write a parser for the while file, we need to introduce two new parser combinators. `sepBy` will be used to parse values separated by a separator:
+To write a parser for the whole file, we need to introduce two new parser combinators. `sepBy` will be used to parse values separated by a separator:

 {% highlight haskell %}
 sepBy :: Parser val -> Parser sep -> Parser [val]